Kaiser HS eNotes

 COLLEGE AND CAREER

-Need money for college?
-Attend a FREE virtual financial aid informational webinar to learn how to access over $150 billion in grants, loans, and work-study funds to help pay for college!
+Sign up for Financial Aid Information Nights to help you learn how to get access to over $150 billion in grants, loans and work-study funds to help pay for college.

 COLLEGE & CAREER VIRTUAL OFFICE HOURS FOR C/O 2021